Black Power Naps

 This project is supported in part by an award from the National Endowment for the Arts and a Mertz Gilmore Foundation Late Stage Grant.
 Black Power Naps originally premiered in 2018 at Matadero Madrid.

-Black Power Naps and Choir of the Slain has been commissioned by Performance Space New York with support from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
-Corporate sponsorship for Black Power Naps and Choir of the Slain provided by Broadly, Buffy, and Red Bull Music Academy.
+Black Power Naps and Choir of the Slain (part X) has been commissioned by Performance Space New York with support from the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
+Corporate sponsorship for Black Power Naps and Choir of the Slain (part X) provided by Broadly, Buffy, and Red Bull Music Academy.

 Photo: Xeno Rafaél (cropped into heart)